Type: Package

 sort

 Logical.
-Whether to sort bars based on y values.
+Whether to sort bars by y values.
 Default: FALSE.

 sort_by